Medical Marijuana and Mesothelioma

 This means certain types of medical marijuana might have the potential to block your anti-cancer treatments from working properly.
 Your oncologist is your best resource for guidance on this matter.

-While research shows medical marijuana can help cancer patients cope with pain, nausea, lack of appetite and insomnia, it is best to discuss how you want to use marijuana with your doctor to make sure you take the right product, at the right time, without interfering with your treatment plan.
+While research shows medical marijuana may help cancer patients cope with pain, nausea, anxiety, lack of appetite and insomnia, it is best to discuss how you want to use marijuana with your doctor to get their approval first and make sure you take the right product, at the right time, without interfering with your treatment plan.